moates695/gym_tracker_server/README.md

 - on FE, load in fonts before putting user on main screen
 - BE to FE, probably shouldn't return a temp token to the FE, as then users can bypass email verification by sending the temp token straight to the API.
 Temp token should be sent to the email only?

+- BUILD LAMBDA with ENVFILE and provenance false

 ## Assumptions

+### AWS sheninigans

+#### Lambda Containers

+When building set `--provenance=false`, otherwise image is "source image... is not supported"